gabrielfougeron/pyquickbench/README.md

 ## Other open source alternatives

-You might like [perfplot](https://github.com/nschloe/perfplot), the more fleshed-out inspiration for this work.
+You might like [perfplot](https://github.com/nschloe/perfplot), one of the inspirations for this work.